eguneys/p-editor/EntityComponent.md

   _prefix!: string

   render(batch: Batch) {
-    console.log('Logger', this.entity.position)
+    console.log(this._prefix, this.entity.position)
   }

 }
 ```

-Component also keeps the entity it belongs to `this.entity`.
+Component also keeps the entity it belongs to, namely `this.entity`.
 We log it's position as well.
 We will use this component later.

 An Entity has a bunch of components and a position.
 A World keeps all the entities and their components.